aabrahamy/aabrahamy/README.md

 ---

-I was previously a Software Engineer Intern at Canary Labs, and am incoming Electronic Systems Co-Op at Cummins Inc. for Summer and Fall 2026, on the Supply Chain - Demand Planning IT team.
+I was previously a Software Engineer Intern at Canary Labs, and am an Electronic Systems Co-Op at Cummins Inc. for Summer and Fall 2026, on the Supply Chain - Demand Planning IT team.

 ---